Campbell Town, Tasmania: Colonial Campbell Town

 The growth of agriculture, housing and infrastructure was facilitated by the labour of assigned men and household labour was facilitated by both male and female convict labourers.
 The obverse to this "free" convict labour was the enormous paramilitary and penal infrastructure required to maintain the convict system.
 Gentleman farmers and retired military officers were appointed by governor Arthur as magistrates to prosecute the law on this frontier.

 Campbell Town Post Office opened on 1 June 1832.

 Today, it acts as the only major rest area on the Midland Highway, with toilets, a park, a large car park and a range of food outlets.
 Campbell Town is also the retail centre for much of the southern part of the Municipality Midlands area.

 One of Campbell Town's features is the convict-built Red Bridge, the oldest surviving brick arch bridge in Australia, as well as the oldest bridge anywhere on the National Highway.
 The bridge and causeway were built as a part of the original main road; it was to be a part of Bell's line of Road, but this road never got past Oatlands.
 Construction was commenced in 1836 and completed in 1838.
 It consists of drystone abutments and timber top, although the top has been replaced, the stone abutments are original, making this a rare example of early Australian stone work.

 Campbell Town is also home to the Foxhunters Return, a colonial Georgian coaching inn which retains all its original outbuildings.
 Built by convicts around 1833, with the main building constructed under the direction of stonemason Hugh Keane, Foxhunters Return is described by the National Trust as "the finest and most substantial hotel building of the late colonial period in Australia."
 During the construction of the Red Bridge, convicts were reputed to be housed overnight in the extensive cellars beneath Foxhunters Return, which is situated on the banks of the Elizabeth River and adjacent to the Red Bridge.

 Attractions

 Given the history of Campbell Town, there are an abundance of colonial buildings that have been well preserved.
 The town offers tourists a heritage walk, showcasing notable structures like the Red Bridge, Campbell Town Convict Brick Trail and Lake Leake.
+Valentines Park in the town's center showcases a felled hardwood log known colloquially as "The Log" or "Big Log".
 The town is also noted for the Transit of Venus, which was first observed by the US Navy in 1874.